 Excessive noise from your engine tailpipe means that your exhaust is probably fully functional, instead it is likely that the problems stems from your engine.

-It may be that your engine is simply built to be loud or there could be an issue with it which requires further investigation.
+It may be that your engine is simply built to be loud or there could be an issue with it that requires further investigation.
 If you are concerned about the amount of engine noise that is coming from your tailpipe then you should get a diagnostics check done at a garage to confirm that there are no serious issues.

 If your car simply has a noisy engine there are a few things you can do to help make your exhaust quieter:

 A muffler exists to muffle the sound of your exhaust.
-If you are having problems with excessive exhaust sound and you have sealed up any gaps and secured your exhaust but still are not happy with the results then investing in a high-quality muffler is likely to make a significant difference.
+If you are having problems with excessive exhaust sound and you have sealed up any gaps and secured your exhaust but still are not happy with the results then investing in a high-quality performance muffler is likely to make a significant difference.

 When choosing a muffler make sure that you are careful to buy one which is designed specifically for your make, model and year of car.